CSB5/XNA_Basecaller/README.md

 ### Download Data

-Run `./download_data.sh` script from the project root directory to download all the necessary files (Total 11GB):
+Run `./download_data.sh` script from the project root directory to download all the necessary files (Total 11GB).
+Might take several minutes (>10 mins):

 - XNA basecaller baseline model (pre-trained with DNA only)
 - Evaluation reads from POC and Complex libraries (fast5 files)